Draw by agreement: Reshevsky vs. Portisch

-Averbakh versus Fischer
+Averbakh vs. Fischer

 In the 1958 game between Yuri Averbakh and Bobby Fischer, the players agreed to a draw in an unclear position where White is a piece ahead.
 Asked about the draw, the teenage Fischer said, "I was afraid of losing to a Russian grandmaster and he was afraid of losing to a kid."
 Averbakh stated that Fischer offered the draw and that each player had only about ten minutes to make the 19 or 20 moves before time control.

-Karpov versus Kasparov 1984
+Karpov vs. Kasparov

 Several short draws occurred in the World Chess Championship 1984 between Anatoly Karpov and Garry Kasparov.
 This one occurred in the 29th game after thirteen moves.
 Kasparov explains Draw agreed on Black's proposal: with the resulting complete symmetry, the fighting resources are practically exhausted.
 White had used 99 minutes; Black had used 51 minutes.

-Keres versus Petrosian
+Keres vs. Petrosian

 In 1962 a Candidates Tournament was held in Curaçao to determine the challenger to Mikhail Botvinnik in the 1963 World Championship.
 There is good evidence that Soviet players Tigran Petrosian, Paul Keres, and Efim Geller arranged to draw all of the games between themselves.
 The twelve games played between these three players were all short draws, averaging 19 moves.

 This diagram shows the final position from the shortest one – only fourteen moves were played.
 This was in the 25th of 28 rounds, and the final game between Keres and Petrosian.
 Bobby Fischer charged that Petrosian accepted a draw when he was winning and Jan Timman agrees.
 Petrosian went on to win the tournament and win the championship from Botvinnik.

-Tal versus Botvinnik
+Tal vs. Botvinnik

 In the 21st of 24 games of the 1960 World Chess Championship between Mikhail Tal and Mikhail Botvinnik, Tal only needed a half point to win the title, so he got to a position where Black had no winning chances, and quickly agreed to a draw.